 I’ve given up learning new languages.
 I’ve found out that with English, Spanish, and vigorous handwaving I can get by in any country.
-I didn’t used to be this lazy, but senility and age has its drawbacks.
+I didn’t used to be this lazy, but senility and age have its drawbacks.

 Don’t take me wrong.
 I love the idea of learning Italian, French, and maybe German, but most of these languages are useless.
 Ok, with the possible exception of French.
 After all, there are enough French speaking countries in Africa to make it worth the effort.
 Italian?
 Well, unless Italy makes another attempt to invade Ethiopia and actually succeeds this time, I find that my time is better served eating gelato and drinking lattes.
 Why learn a language that has about a country’s worth of speakers, unless you are moving there?
 Whatever, I’ll keep to my “ciao bellissima” and “prego”, until I decide to spend a summer cycling in Tuscany.
 And don’t get me started on German, that’s just marginally more useful than Haitian Creole.